 2) Adoption of AI for Fraud Detection

 Advanced artificial intelligence and machine learning technologies are being developed by fintech companies such as MasterCard and Visa to predict and prevent financial fraud faced by e-commerce businesses and customers.
-The AI systems for fraud detection examine business and customer data to rank client risk and indicate vulnerabilities depending on the findings.
+The AI systems for fraud object detection examine business and customer data to rank client risk and indicate vulnerabilities depending on the findings.

 As more and more revolutionary technologies enter and disrupt the financial domain, AI can help secure the domain by analyzing huge volumes of data faster and detecting unauthorized usage.